LeSean McCoy, Former Philadelphia Eagles Running Back, Wins Second Consecutive Super Bowl Without Playing In Either Game

 Shady accumulated over 5,100 total scrimmage yards and 30 touchdowns during four seasons with the Bills, before playing sparingly with the Chiefs and Bucs the past two years.

-Prior to Super Bowl LV, McCoy hinted at calling it quits after the season, and when he does retire, he wants to it be as an Eagle.MORE: Memorial Service Held For Legendary Temple Basketball Head Coach John Chaney
+Prior to Super Bowl LV, McCoy hinted at calling it quits after the season, and when he does retire, he wants to it be as an Eagle.MORE: NHL Postpones Flyers-Capitals Game Due To COVID-19 Protocols

 “When I retire, I will definitely want to retire an Eagle,” McCoy told The Athletic.
 “I’m the all-time leading rusher over there.
 Twenty-five hasn’t touched the field since I left, my jersey number.
 That was always like a dream.”